CodeScop/Oge-Mai-Field-Guide/allresources.md

     - ShrinePoly Battles: Poly Aracnu (600 words for 0-2), Poly Wignow (314 words for 0-1), Poly Mawt (900 words for 0-1)
     - ShrineDucks Battles: Dati (150 words for 1), Aita (125 words for 0-1)
     - ShrineMar Battles: Zosimalus (444 words for 1), Zosimas (575 words for 1-2)
+    - ShrineBird Battles: Katock (500 words for 1-2), Ralbone (1000 words for 1-2)
+    - ShrineGiant Battles: Mandias (500 words for 1-2)
   - WATER:
     - Riza Battles: Trainee (1000 words & 20 Coins for 2-4), Knusha (1200 words, 1 Leaf Boots, 4 Rope, and 2 River Grass for 1-3), Vota (800 words, 2 Rope, and 2 River Grass for 2-3), Yala (520 words, 2 Rope, and 2 River Grass for 1)
     - Balance Battles: Isartu (720 words for 2-4)